utags/utags-advanced-filter/README.md

 - Install counts:
   - Hide scripts with total installs less than N.
   - Hide scripts with daily installs less than N.
+- Authors:
+  - Author table management: Manage authors (ID, name) in a table with per-author enable/disable, deletion, inline editing of ID/name, and a dedicated “Add” row.
+  - Master checkbox: A header master checkbox supports enable-all/disable-all and shows an indeterminate state.
+  - Author picker: Collect authors from the current page, with “Select all/none”, “Refresh”, “Add selected”, and “Close” actions to avoid manual typing.
+  - Immediate persistence: All author changes are saved instantly and integrated with the live stats updates.
 - Immediate effect: All filter changes take effect instantly and the “shown/hidden” stats update in real time.

 ### Data & State